fakela/avalanche-docs/docs/v1.0/en/staking.md

 As part of Avalanche consensus, validators repeatedly sample each other.

 The probability that a given validator is sampled is proportional to its **stake**.
-A stake is a bond, in AVAX tokens, put forward by a node in order to become a validator.
+A stake is a bond, in AVAX tokens, put forward by a node to become a validator.

 When you add a node to the validator set you specify: